SteveBronder/hedgeable_ads/README.md

 ## Prediction

-To predict with new data, used the script located in the predict folder.
+To predict with new data, use the script located in the predict folder.
 The only part of the file that should need to be changed is the name of the data in the `fread()` function.

 While hdrda outperformed C5.0 on the test data, my final recommendation is to use C5.0 as it tends to perform more consistently on out of sample data.